jimdigriz/winci/README.md

     qemu.main: vnc://127.0.0.1:5909
     ...

-Then point your VNC client at the `proto://host:port` it lists; the example here shows `vnc://127.0.0.1:5909`.
+Then point your VNC client at the `proto://host:port` it lists; the example here shows `vnc://127.0.0.1:5909` so you could connect with:

+    ssvncviewer 127.0.0.1:5909

+Or:

+    ssvncviewer :5909

+Or:

+    ssvncviewer :9

+### SPICE

+For a better and faster experience, you should use SPICE which you can connect with:

+    make spice SPICE=5930

+Where:

+ * **`SPICE` (default: `5930`):** port to connect on

+# Usage

 Once the image has built (typical build time is 30 minutes), the single output artifact is a qcow2 image located at `output-main/packer-main`.

 To start a VM using this image, run:

-    make vm CORES=2 RAM=4096 SPICE=5930
+    make vm CORES=2 RAM=4096 VNC=5900 SPICE=5930

 Points of interest:

  * you will be presented with the [QEMU monitor](https://qemu.readthedocs.io/en/latest/system/monitor.html)
- * you can access the VM via `make spice` as before
+ * you can access the VM via your VNC viewer or `make spice` as before
  * we use the image in 'snapshot' mode with means nothing is persisted back to the image
  * if you wish to persist your changes you should halt (*not* shutdown) your VM and run from the monitor console